programminghistorian/ph-submissions/en/drafts/originals/transcribe-handwritten-text-with-python-and-azure.md

 f.close()
 ```

-3. Run the cell.
+c) Run the cell.
 This will take a few minutes to complete.
 During this time, you should see the name of each file printed as it is processed.
 When the program is finished, look in the folder, click the _Refresh_ button and double-click on the file named `a_text_file.txt` to view it.
 You should see the text from all the images.

 ## Summary